 • Middle Paragraph – Use this section to thank your current employer for all of the opportunities you have received during your employment.

 • Final Paragraph – Conclude by offering to assist with the transition, to remain on good terms with your current employer.

 • Professional Close – Kind regards, or respectfully yours.

 • Signature – Handwritten is best.

-Regardless of the reasons as to why you’re resigning from your current position, by submitting a well-written letter of resignation, it will help ensure that you leave your role in a professional manner and on good terms with your current employer.
+Regardless of the reasons as to why you’re resigning, a well-written letter of resignation is a must.
+It will ensure you leave in a professional manner and on good terms with your current employer.